Seeing Through Uncertainty: Free-Energy-Inspired Real-Time Adaptation for Robust Visual Navigation: Methods

 where $\hat{\mu}_{k}$ is the estimated mean and $\hat{\sigma}^{2}_{k}$ is the estimated variance, $\mu_{k}$ and $\sigma^{2}_{k}$ are the sample mean and variance of the batch data, and $\rho$ is a hyperparameter called momentum, which determines the contribution of the most recent sample estimate ($\mu_{k},\sigma^{2}_{k}$) to the calculation of the average.
-Here we update $\mu_{k}$ and $\sigma_{k}$ at every environment step, so the batch size is 1.
-See Algorithm \ref{algo:ttanav_adapt} for more detail.
-In \autoref{subsec:results}, we will show that this simple adaptation can restore clean images from visual corruption.
+Here we update $\hat{\mu}_{k}$ and $\hat{\sigma}^{2}_{k}$ every inference step so $\mu_{k}$ and $\sigma^{2}_{k}$ are computed from instance statistics.
+Our model can adapt to the visual change at every action step and does not have to wait until it has enough samples in the batch, which may be too late for the robot to adjust its behaviour.
+Finally, the pretrained decoder, acting as the model’s internal expectation of the world, uses the re-normalised representation to predict the image.
+The decoder remains frozen and is trained to infer the expected appearance based on the given representation.
+We introduce two variants of FEP-Nav: FEP-Nav Running and FEP-Nav Instance.
+FEP-Nav Running updates the statistics as in \eqref{eq:running_mean} and \eqref{eq:running_var}, where adaptive $\rho = f(t) < 1$, while FEP-Nav Instance only uses instance statistics by setting $\rho = 1$.
+In other words, FEP-Nav Instance reduces moving average to instance normalisation.